Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step3.md

       </plugin>
 ```

-For other projects, you will need to adapt the blue part above.
+For other projects, you will need to adapt the part in <mainClass> above.

 Then: